Critical cones for sufficient second order conditions in PDE constrained optimization: Assumptions and preliminary results

 If $\mu = 0$, we deduce from Corollary \ref{C2.10} that $\bar\varphi(x,t) v(x,t) = | \bar\varphi(x,t) v(x,t)|$ for every $v\in L^2(Q)$ satisfying the sign condition \eqref{E2.19}.
 Consequently the following identity holds.

 For $\mu > 0$, from Corollary \ref{C2.10} we also infer that

 see \cite{CRT2014} for a proof.

 The second order necessary conditions are established in \cite[Theorem 3.7]{CHW2012a}.
-Although that result is stated for elliptic problems and a Tikhonov regularization term, the proof can be translated with the straightforward changes to our setting. \begin{theorem} Suppose $\bar u$ is a local solution of \Pb in any of the senses given in Definition \ref{De.2.7}.
+Although that result is stated for elliptic problems and a Tikhonov regularization term, the proof can be translated to our setting with the straightforward changes. \begin{theorem} Suppose $\bar u$ is a local solution of \Pb in any of the senses given in Definition \ref{De.2.7}.
 Then, $F''(\bar u)v^2\geq 0\mbox{ for all }v\in C_{\bar u}$ holds. \end{theorem}